-2.3 The language of the Name First Nation may be used to clarify the meaning of any provision in this Land Code, if the meaning of that provision is not otherwise clear in English.
+2.3 The language of the Name First Nation may be used to clarify the meaning of any provision in this Land Code.

 Consistency with Framework Agreement

 2.4 If there is an inconsistency or conflict between this Land Code and the Framework Agreement, the Framework Agreement will prevail to the extent of the inconsistency or conflict.